nibiew/AerolithOnStream/README.md

-# AerolithOnStream
+# Aerolith On Stream
-`A basic Twitch bot that relies on pyautogui to run AerolithOnStream
+A basic Twitch bot that relies on pyautogui to run Aerolith on stream.

 ## Files you need on your local version